shanejansen/touchstone/docs/mocks/mysql.md

-My SQL
+MySQL
 ======
-Used to mock a My SQL dependency.
+Used to mock a MySQL dependency.

 ## Specs